ansonl/DEM2STL/README.md

 # DEM to STL workflow
 Convert DEMs with complex boundaries to STL models in preparation for 3D printing.

-- File `TouchTerrain_standalone.py` is provided for convenience.
-It is from the [TouchTerrain](https://github.com/ChHarding/TouchTerrain_for_CAGEO) project.

 ```
 Data working directory file structure details